Local wild mapping class groups and cabled braids: Outlook

-Further the admissible deformations of wild Riemann surfaces allow for varying the underlying pointed Riemann surface, as in Def.~\ref{def:admissible_deformations}, and we plan to study the topology of the relevant (universal) ``global'' deformation spaces.
+Further the admissible deformations of wild Riemann surfaces allow for varying the underlying pointed Riemann surface, as in Def.~\ref{def:admissible_deformations}, and we plan to study the topology of the relevant (universal) ``global'' deformation spaces.\fn{ This has now been taken on in~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}.}